from-nibly/resume/github-projects.md

 | !no-header!                                    | !no-header!                                 |
 | ---------------------------------------------- | ------------------------------------------- |
 | [GitHub](https://github.com/from-nibly/salyne) | [npm](https://www.npmjs.com/package/salyne) |

+### Virtual Machine + Compiler (Available on Request)

+Not supposed to make this repository public because it was a school assignment and if it was public people could just clone it and turn it in as their own.
+I wrote a RISCish virtual machine with a debugger, and a compiler that compiled to the RISCish architecture as my capstone project at UVU.

 ## Projects I have contributed to